XongXiong/Nostalgia_Trip/README.md

 Hosted on Heroku at: [nostalgia-trip.herokuapp.com](nostalgia-trip.herokuapp.com)

-Nostalgia Trip us a full-stack web application that serves as a cental hub for users to connect to their memories of the past.
+Nostalgia Trip is a full-stack web application that serves as a cental hub for users to connect to their memories of the past.
 It allows users to create profiles which in turn will allow them to create, edit, "like/unlike", and delete posts.

 ## Built With